Sage/carbon/docs/testing-guide.md

 We use [Playwright](https://playwright.dev) for browser-based component testing.
 Jest-tested functionality doesn't necessarily need retesting in Playwright unless it adds user-behavior insight.

-Further details on installing Playwright and our configuration for it can be found in our [Getting started with Playwright](../playwright/README.md) guide.
+Further details on installing Playwright and our configuration for it can be found in our [Getting Started with Playwright](../playwright/README.md) guide.

 ### Playwright File Structure